Back To Top

 Festival bigwigs from across globe gather at Busan's performing arts market

 BUSAN -- The Busan International Performing Arts Market (BPAM) concluded its five-day run Tuesday in the southern harbor city.
-The marketplace, organized by the Busan Foundation for Culture, aims to facilitate the domestic and international distribution of various performance genres, including dance, theater, music and multidisciplinary art.
+The marketplace, organized by the Busan Cultural Foundation, aims to facilitate the domestic and international distribution of various performance genres, including dance, theater, music and multidisciplinary art.

 The event drew more than 300 industry professionals and 700 artists from 37 countries, including executives and programmers from major international festivals and performing arts venues, such as the Avignon Off Festival and the Edinburgh Festival Fringe.